 - Wind and solar energy for their conservation, economic, and environmental protection on farms as well as for the alternative revenue streams and energy cost savings they offer for family farms.

 - Family farm renewable energy systems taxed as corporate and/or public utilities;

 Food security is anchored in local agriculture, family farming and ranching, use of sustainable food and farming practices, economic viability, ready access, affordability and availability for consumers.

-- Eliminate poverty and hunger;
+- Elimination of poverty and hunger;

-- Promote food sovereignty for individual countries.
+- Food sovereignty for individual countries; and

-- Support development of Missouri-local food, fiber and energy production
+- Missouri-local food, fiber and energy production.

 QUALITY OF LIFE IN RURAL MISSOURI